NGaikwad99/CompTIASecPlus-Prep/All modules.md

 * **Security guards** provide human intervention and are strategically placed in common areas such as near entrances to be able to make decisions and detect and respond to any incidents.

 #### Deception and disruption technology
-These technologies are intentionally placed to attract attackers and observe their movement.
-They typically contain false sensitive information and are highly monitored to ensure that all the activities of an attacker in relation to these components is tracked and noted.
+* Intentionally placed to attract attackers and observe their movement.
+* Typically contain false sensitive information and are highly monitored to ensure that all the activities of an attacker in relation to these components is tracked and noted.
 * **Honeypots** are systems that are intentionally configured to appear vulnerable thereby tempting the attacker to attempt an intrusion.
 * **Honeynets** are networks that encourage attackers to attempt network intrudsions.
 * **Honeyfiles** contain false sensitive information such as credentials that will attract an attacker.
 The contents of these files are consitently searched for on the internet and when found, administrators know that someone fell for the trap.
 * **Honeytokens** are sensitive data intentionally included in a databse, file, directory or other data assets to provoke attackers.
 Intrusion detection and prevention system as well as data loss prevention systems are configured to look for this information and trigger an alarm when found in transit.

-### Explain the importance of change management processes and the impact to security
+### Importance and impact of change management processes
 #### Business processes impacting security operation
 * **Approval process** ensures that every change is subject to addtional review and security impact analysis to assess the risks associated with the change.
 Peer review and review from stakeholders as well as in some cases, members of the board ensures that all changes are documented and everyone is aware of the modifications and/or advancements taking place in the oragnization.
 The approval process consists of 6 steps:
     * *Request the change*: Once the requirements are identified, a change request is submitted using the internal systems available for this pupose.
 It might be through a website so as to be able to track the change throughout the process.